masonlai/FYP_WebApp_React/README.md

 - Input of basic information memorial webpage for the deceased will be created.
 - Relatives and friends of the deceased can choose the layout design
 - Write the deceased's life story
-- upload comment, photos and videos.
+- upload comments, photos and videos.
 - Admin portal:
-  - Manbership management
+  - Membership management
   - Delete message

 ------------------------------------------------
-This a react.js application
+This is a react.js application

 ```
 1. go to FYP_frontEnd/src/components/apiManager/apiManager.js